 Blood clots are clumps of solidified blood that cause blockage in the blood flow.
 When there’s a blood clot present within your veins, the blood flow either stops or is slowed down.
 Because of this, blood starts to build up below the clot, which eventually causes venous insufficiency.

 If your veins become overfilled with blood, they cause varicose veins or varicoses.
 The enlarged veins have a purplish-blue color to them, and they are one of the main causes of venous insufficiency.

 In varicose veins, the valves are either missing or damaged.
 The valves are responsible for stopping the blood from flowing back.
-But when they are damaged or missing, they cause the blood to flow back, leading to venous insufficiency.
+But when they are damaged or missing, they cause the blood to flow back, leading to these symptoms.

 Besides blood clots and varicose veins, multiple risk factors can cause venous insufficiency.
 One of the biggest risk factors that cause venous insufficiency includes weakness in leg muscles.
 When leg muscles lack strength, they tend to push the blood forward, leading to venous insufficiency.

 Obesity, smoking, pregnancy, and cancer are also common causes of venous insufficiency.

 There are numerous symptoms of venous insufficiency.
 The number one is swollen ankles and legs.
 This condition is also referred to as edema.